antoinesylvia/adblock_load_balancer/README.md

 # adblock load balancer 2000
 Tool to forward raw DNS requests to the PiHole/Adguard with the least load (2+ required).
-Built for home LAN usage.
+Built for home LAN usage, my agents run on gen 1 Raspberry Pi units which I wanted to make use of as a summer project for 2023.
 Components here include:
 1. Agents script (pushes server usage stats where PiHole/Adguard is installed)
 ![agent](https://raw.githubusercontent.com/antoinesylvia/adblock_load_balancer/main/z_pics/agent.PNG)
 2. Metrics script (collects real-time server usage information from agents)